HoshinoTented/HoshiOC/README.md

 # HoshiOC

-Hoshino OpenComputer Registry with A LOT OF BUGS
+Hoshino OpenComputer Repository with A LOT OF BUGS